 I’ve been looking back at some of the patents that Google published, and ran into a couple that really weren’t discussed much when they were originally published, and probably should be talked about a little more.

 Continue reading “Google and Large Scale Data Models Like Panda”

 Historically, search engines have ranked web pages in search results based upon a combination of an information retrieval (IR) score based upon a matching of terms in a query to terms in a document, as well as a linked based score that calculates the quality and quantity of links pointing to a page, based upon a method like PageRank.

-A new patent filing from Google explains some shortcomings of these approaches, and explains how a score based upon usage data of a document might be used either in combination with those approaches, or in place of them.
+A new patent filing from Google explains some shortcomings of these approaches and explains how a score based upon user behavior information might be used either in combination with those approaches or in place of them.
 The patent tells us that term-based methods can be biased towards pages where the content or display of those pages has been manipulated to focus upon those terms.
 We’re also told that link-based approaches are limited in that relatively new pages have usually have fewer links pointing to them than older pages, so they often have a lower link-based score.

-Instead, pages that are returned as being responsive to a particular query might be assigned a score based upon usage information and ranked based upon those scores, or in combination with IR and link-based scores.
+Instead, pages that are returned as being responsive to a particular query might be assigned a score based upon user behavior information and ranked based upon those scores, or in combination with IR and link-based scores.

-The patent application includes examples of two types of usage data, frequency of visits to a page or site, and number of unique visitors to a page or site, but it tells us that other usage data might be included as well.
+The patent application includes examples of two types of usage data, frequency of visits to a page or site, and a number of unique visitors to a page or site, but it tells us that other user behavior information might be included as well.

 Continue reading “How Google Might Rank Pages Based upon User Behavior Information”